faridaselim7/Automated-Code-Refactoring-with-LLMs/README.md

 The model is executed locally using Ollama.

-The pipeline was also evaluated using Qwen2.5-Coder to study how the selected base model affects refactoring quality.

 ### PMD

 PMD analyzes Java source code for maintainability and structural issues, such as: